meadej/git-praise/readme.md

 - bash shell
 - bruised ego from months of struggling to learn git conflict resolution tactics to no avail
 ```
 Simply download the included bash script and run it to install.

-Enjoy.
+/s